jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

 ping vrf carrots 40.0.0.1 count 3
 ping vrf carrots fc00:0:40::1 count 3
 ```
-Example: tcpdump.sh output should look something like below on the xrd02-xrd03 link.
+Example: tcpdump.sh output should look something like below on the xrd02-xrd03 link with both outer SRv6 uSID header and inner IPv4/6 headers.
 Note in this case the outbound traffic is taking a non-shortest path.
-We don't have a specific policy for return traffic so it will take one of the ECMP shortest paths, and thus we do not see replies in the tcpdump output:
+We don't have a specific policy for return traffic so it will take one of the ECMP shortest paths; thus we do not see replies in the tcpdump output:
 ```
 16:37:30.292761 IP6 fc00:0:1111::1 > fc00:0:3333:4444:7777:e004::: IP 10.9.1.1 > 40.0.0.1: ICMP echo request, id 56816, seq 0, length 80
 16:37:30.298145 IP6 fc00:0:1111::1 > fc00:0:3333:4444:7777:e004::: IP 10.9.1.1 > 40.0.0.1: ICMP echo request, id 56816, seq 1, length 80